Number Theoretic Transform (NTT)

 Coefficient-wise arithmetic, especially for matrices over PolynomialRingZq can be tedious to self-implement, so we provide a separate datatype that stores values in the NTT-transform and allows for very basic arithmetic operations.

-This makes the current state of the program very explicit, and reduces the implementation workload on the developer.
+This makes the current state of the program very explicit, and reduces the implementation workload of the developer.

 use qfall_math::integer_mod_q::{NTTPolynomialRingZq, PolynomialRingZq};